LeilaRanjbar82/ML-zoomcamp-course-homework/MidtermProject/Readme.md

 ### Task Detail
 Auto insurance is a contract between customer and the insurance company that protects policyholder against financial loss in the event of an accident or theft.
 In exchange for paying a premium, the insurance company agrees to pay customer's losses as outlined in the policy.

-In this project, the client is a _Health Insurance company_ which provides health insurance for its customers.
-Now, they needs a model to predict if their last-year customers want to have their vehicle contract with this company or not.
+In this project, the client is a _Health Insurance company_ which provides health insurance.
+They need a model to predict if their last-year customers want to have their vehicle contract with this company or not.

 Prediction model helps the company to expand their business and plan their communication strategies to have more policyholders.
-So, they collect some information about the customers and their previous vehicle insurance contract and the payments to build the prediction model.
-The following is the informations.
+So, they collect some information about the customers and their previous vehicle insurance and premium to build the prediction model.

 ### Data Description
 Following is the features used for the prediction model.
 The _Response_ shows the target value.